In the previous post on product mix optimization we learned to use the Excel solver tool to optimize mixed-use real estate development.

-In this post we are going to explore how we can use Excel solver tool to optimize the mixed use real estate development where properties are held for rental income.
+In this post, we are going to learn product mix optimization for rental properties and explore how we can use the Excel solver tool to optimize mixed-use real estate development where properties are held for rental income.

 If you are new to Excel Solver, you should refer back to the original post which explains the solver tool in very detail [Link Excel Solver].

-In this post, we will be using a similar situation which we had used in our previous post.
-If you remember, earlier we had defined objective function to maximize margin.
+In this post, we will be using a similar situation to understand product mix optimization for rental properties that we used in our previous post.
+If you remember, earlier we had defined an objective function to maximize margin.
 However, in rental properties margin will not work.

-I selected net present value to define the objective function because of two reasons – firstly NPV is additive; and secondly it takes time value of money into consideration (unlike margin).
+I selected net present value to define the objective function because of two reasons - firstly NPV is additive, and secondly, it takes the time value of money into consideration (unlike margin).

 Sample Problem Construction

 Assume that there is a mixed-use development being planned on a land parcel.
 The municipal authority has provided a few guidelines for the development:

 Minimum Community Buildings GFA = 10%

 The developer has acquired the land and has hired a master planner.
 The product mix has not yet been finalized.
 The developer will be holding the assets for the long term i.e. these properties will be leased.